MEDIATION: Beyond Legal Disputes?

 No one can dispute that we live in turbulent times.
-Turmoil following the presidential election in the United States has led the news cycle for over a month.
-At the center of the storm is a conflict that seemingly divides us as a nation and at times, I feel that the political divide has bled over into our day to day lives.
+Turmoil following the presidential election in the United States led the news cycle for months.
+At the center of the storm is a conflict that has and will continue to divide us as a nation.
+Like many of us, I feel that this divide has spilled over into our day to day lives.

 What we see in the media suggests that political parties appear to be unable to effectively communicate their differences in a constructive manner.
 By constructive, I mean in a way that is designed to promote and communicate a mutual understanding of what is important to each side.
 It goes without saying that the current state of political affairs in our country is complex and the barriers that divides our society are multi-faceted.
 It would be naïve to believe that resolution of the country’s problems will be easy or quick.

 As an attorney and mediator, it occurs to me that certain parallels can be drawn between political conflict and civil litigation.
 The parties to complex and simple lawsuits are often faced with what are perceived (or very real) insurmountable differences.
 The parties may believe that the gap is simply too wide to bridge.
 While political and cultural disputes may not be readily susceptible to mediated resolution, mediation as a form of conflict resolution in litigation has time and again proven to be successful in solving complex disputes involving disparate stakeholders who hold different and oftentimes, incompatible views.